 If you would like more information about the Legal Ombudsman, please contact them.

 Call: 0300 555 0333 between 9am to 5pm

 Legal Ombudsman PO Box 6806, Wolverhampton, WV1 9WJ

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.

 You can raise your concerns with the Solicitors Regulation Authority, see www.sra.org.uk

-If you have a complaint, please contact Steven Sprakes, Head of Client Service and Compliance.
-You can write to him at Marina Court, Castle Street, Hull HU1 1TJ; or e-mail him at firstname.lastname@example.org.
-Mr Sprakes, will deal with your complaint personally.
+If you have a complaint, please contact our Client Service and Compliance Department.
+You can write to them at Marina Court, Castle Street, Hull HU1 1TJ; or e-mail them at email@example.com or firstname.lastname@example.org.
+They will deal with your complaint personally.
 Please note that our complaints procedure is free of charge and no fees will be raised regarding the investigation of your complaint.

 What Will Happen Next?